orcasmedialab/trenchPilot/README.md

-# Trench Pilot - Drone Game Prototype
+# Trench Pilot - 3D Drone Flight Sim and Combat Game

-This project is a 3D drone piloting game prototype built using JavaScript and the Three.js library.
+This project is a 3D drone piloting game built using JavaScript and the Three.js library.
+Game runs in browser.

 ## Game Concept

-Players control a drone navigating a 3D environment filled with obstacles.
+Player controld a drone while navigating a 3D environment filled with obstacles.
 The primary goal is to locate and destroy a target bunker while managing the drone's battery life and health.

 ## Current Features